-- Love, Hate and Hope, featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself and others in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
-My first draft is done, and I aim to polish, then publish it, later his year,
+- Almost Awakened, featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself, others and God in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
+My first draft is done, and I aim to polish, then publish it, later this year,

-- Dangerous Medicine takes you inside the health care industry, as it spawns the opioid crisis and flounders in solving the Welllness Puzzle.
-It is told through the anguish of a recovering Catholic who travelled to the Holy Land to escape his adolescent guilt.
-Then, we experience his torment – and stabs at redemption – regarding “seven seconds of silence” just before his mother’s death and, later, his mistake that caused an addict’s death.
-About a third of the writing is done, and completion is scheduled by the end of 2018.
+- Dangerous Medicine takes you inside the health care industry, as it spawns the opioid crisis and flounders in solving the Wellness Puzzle.
+It is told through the eyes of a recovering Catholic who traveled to the Holy Land to escape his adolescent guilt.
+Then, we experience his torment about his mistake that caused an addict’s death; and his stabs at redemption regarding “seven seconds of silence” just before his mother’s death.
+About half of the writing is done, and completion is scheduled by the end of 2020.

 - Stop Stress Blindness

 - What do you see when you’re afraid, depressed or angry at yourself or others?
 The good stuff or the bad stuff?
 When we’re stressed, most of us are blind to the good about ourselves and the world.
 That’s stress blindness or, “stupidvision,” as my characters begin calling it after visiting the Bahamas,

 - And if you just see the bad stuff, what kind of decision will you make?
 A bad one!

 - How do you stop stress blindness? …You guessed it, forgiveness.

 - Be Assertive Forgiveness shouldn’t mean that you let people walk all over you.
 Before you “turn the other cheek,” lead with assertiveness, and tell the other person what you want and expect.
 It’s easier to let go once you’re on the record about what you need.
 Defend yourself if necessary.
 Fight to create a just world, not for revenge.